seyoungjkim/diplomat/README.md

 We use QuickCheck, HUnit, Random, and DList in addition to core Haskell libraries.

 ## How to build
-Run `cabal build` followed by `cabal exec diplomat`.
+Run `cabal new-build` followed by `cabal new-exec diplomat NUM_PLAYERS NUM_AI`.
 Then you're playing!